stevommmm/objstat/README.md

 Creating checks
 ---------------

-Each check comes in the form of a static python function in the checks class
+Each check comes in the form of a python function in the checks folder, the filename may be arbitrary

-    @staticmethod
     def check_https(host):
         ...